1. What is MOM?

 8. Why Tunisia?

 The media landscape is in a transition phase since the 2011 revolution.
 New decrees/laws on transparency and ownership concentration were enacted; new regulatory authorities created (HAICA) or are under discussion (Press Council); new media received their licences and others were confiscated by the state.
 Freedom of press improved in recent years.
-In 2016, Tunisia ranks 96th in the Press Freedom Index published by Reporters Without Borders, in comparison with the 134th in 2011-12.
+In 2016, Tunisia ranks 96th in the Press Freedom Index published by Reporters Without Borders.

 At the same time, important challenges remain for press freedom and diversity.
 During this transformation period, the MOM provides a detailed analysis about concentration and ownership, to propose and push for reforms that ensure true media diversity.